 - Spa and fitness special offerings

-- Nursery bookings for your littlest tadpoles (tip: There’s a maximum number of hours you’re allowed to book pre-sailing.
+- Nursery bookings for babies and toddlers (tip: There’s a maximum number of hours you’re allowed to book pre-sailing.
 This is to give everyone with little ones a chance to take advantage of baby care and some special alone or couples time.
-But if you want more nursery hours, check with the nursery or Concierge as soon as you board the ship.
-They’ll often allow you to add more hours once you’re actually onboard.)
+But if you want more nursery hours, check with the nursery as soon as you board the ship.
+You can add more hours once you’re onboard, subject to availability.)

 - Special ticket-required character meet & greets